jorgebucaran/hyperapp/README.md

 To access [Web Platform APIs](https://platform.html5.org) (like `fetch` or `addEventListener`) in a way that makes sense for Hyperapp, learn [how to create your own effects and subscriptions](/docs/architecture/subscriptions.md).
 For everything else, from third-party packages to real-world examples, browse the [Hyperawesome](https://github.com/jorgebucaran/hyperawesome) collection.

-## Help, I'm stuck!
+## Help, I’m stuck!

-If you've hit a stumbling block, hop on our [Discord](https://discord.gg/5CtfCYEq8V) server to get help, and if you remain stuck, [please file an issue](https://github.com/jorgebucaran/hyperapp/issues/new), and we'll help you figure it out.
+If you’ve hit a stumbling block, hop on our [Discord](https://discord.gg/5CtfCYEq8V) server to get help, and if you remain stuck, [please file an issue](https://github.com/jorgebucaran/hyperapp/issues/new), and we’ll help you figure it out.

 ## Contributing